Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Introduction

 The visibility issue in the theory of wave scattering has a very strong practical background and is usually referred to as the inverse scattering problem.
-It is concerned with the extraction of knowledge of the underlying object, which is unknown or inaccessible, from the associated radiating wave patterns measured away from the object.
+It is concerned with the extraction of knowledge of the underlying object, which is unknown or inaccessible, from the associated radiating wave patterns measured far from the object.
 If the underlying object is an active source which generates the radiating pattern, then one has the so-called inverse source problem.
-In the case that the underlying object is an inhomogeneous index of refraction, one sends an incident wave for probing and the inhomogeneity interrupts the wave propagation to generate the wave pattern to be measured.
+In the case that the underlying object is an inhomogeneous index of refraction, one sends an incident wave for probing and the inhomogeneity interrupts the wave propagation and generates a scattered wave pattern whose far-field is measured.
 This is called the inverse medium problem.
 Inverse source problems arise in a variety of important applications including detection of hazardous chemicals, medical imaging, photoacoustic and thermoacoustic tomography, brain imaging, artificial intelligence in gesture computing and others.
 The inverse medium scattering problems are central to many industrial and engineering developments including radar and sonar, geophysical exploration, medical imaging and non-destructive testing.
-There is a rich theory on the inverse scattering problems and it is impossible for us to provide a comprehensive review on this topic.
-We refer to the research monographs \cite{CK,Isa2,Uhl} for discussions on these and other related developments on the inverse scattering problems.
+There is a rich theory on inverse scattering problems and it is impossible for us to provide a comprehensive review on this topic.
+We refer to the research monographs \cite{CK,Isa2,Uhl} for discussions on these and other related developments.